Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Free weekly credit reports

-You can get one free report from each of the big three credit bureaus each week.
-You can get them all at once or stagger them.
+You can get one free report from each of the big three credit bureaus every week.
 Obtain your reports only through AnnualCreditReport.com.
 That website is owned jointly by the three credit bureaus so that they can fulfill their legal obligation to provide you with your credit data.
 It's the only site authorized to give you the free credit reports that you are entitled to by law.

 If you’re trying to make a quick credit score change in order to qualify for a mortgage, you may be able to request a rapid rescore through your lender.